Rajeev02-bai/N-body-simulation-using-raylib/README.md

 ## Controls

-1.Left Click to place object
+1.Left Click to place object.
-2.To increase mass and radius use your scroll wheel while cursor is still on the object 3.(Left/Right)Ctrl + scroll to zoom in and out
+2.To increase mass and radius use your scroll wheel while cursor is still on the object.
+3.(Left/Right)Ctrl + scroll to zoom in and out.

 ## License